Note: I noticed the Hootsuite APAC folks were holding a neat event called #TheOwlys. As such, i said hello. Ergo:

 Then I found a little table to setup.
-I was curious about a press release I had put out.
-So I’m thinking of issues about privacy, elitism, notions about early adoption, etc.
+I was curious about a press release I had put out so checked on that while thinking about issues about privacy, elitism, notions about early adoption, etc.

 Then I headed off to Mellow Johnnies — it’s a bike shop, a complete beauty.
 It wasn’t super fancy but it felt really comfortable.
 They had smoothies and maps for local riding routes.
-I could see how you might like living here with all the distance.
+I could see how you might like living here with all the distances to ride.
 There’s not really mountains — not by the B.C. definition but long roads to ramble.

-If you’re not careful you end up living on appetizers, which is why today I’m on a quest for a proper breakfast.
-That day I had some great guacamole . . . ice, Moonstar beer.
-Ah, so!
-And talking with a whole bunch of people.
-This particular event had to do with my professional capacity.
-The people knew what I was doing and knew what I was up to and we had some intelligent discourse about this particular topic.
+Anyhow, this particular meetup event at Mellow Johnny’s had to do with my professional capacity.
+The people/hosts knew what I was doing with day-job and knew what we were up to and we had some intelligent discourse about this particular topic.

-My highlight was sharing these envelopes with all these people.
-And explained the love and care that went into those things and they opened them up with excitement and questions.
+But, my highlight was sharing these envelopes with all these people.
+And explaining the love and care that went into those things and they opened them up with excitement and questions.
 Cheap and Cheerful marketing success.

 Transforming your customers into your company’s marketing team sounds crazy but just might work, especially when those customers are eager college students.